reduxjs/redux/CONTRIBUTING.md

 - Open a new issue in the [Issue tracker](https://github.com/reduxjs/redux/issues).
 - Fork the repo.
-- Create a new feature branch based off the `master` branch.
+- Create a new feature branch based on the `master` branch.
 - Make sure all tests pass and there are no linting errors.
 - Submit a pull request, referencing any issues it addresses.